njtalbert/R-intro/README.md

 -R Bloggers (search within this site for answers to your questions): https://www.r-bloggers.com/

-In general, I've found YouTube, ChatGPT (or you language model of choice), and occasionally StackOverflow to be helpful.
+In general, I've found YouTube, ChatGPT (or your language model of choice), and occasionally StackOverflow to be helpful.

 -Neil